CrisRonda/ReactNative-Moodle/README.md

 # Moodle App

-This project is a test with moodle and web services.
+This project is a test with moodle, web services and integration with Firebase and FCM.
+I have created an example for 2 scenarios where this app will work.
+[You can visit in this repo.](https://github.com/CrisRonda/Node-Moodle)

 [Web services Moodle Docs](https://docs.moodle.org/dev/Web_service_API_functions)
 # Content